Discover the Benefits of Nursing Home Care

 How can I determine if my loved one needs nursing home care?

-Consider nursing home care if your loved one needs a constant medical watch.
+Consider nursing home care if your loved one needs constant medical watch.
 They should have complex health needs or need help with daily tasks.
 Talk to their doctor and a geriatric care manager for advice.

 What types of therapy are available in nursing homes?